keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 More precisely, the `argo-service` listens for `sh.keptn.events.evaluation-done` events and depending on the evaluation result (i.e. whether the quality gate is passed or not) the service promotes or aborts a rollout, respectively.

-1. The Argo-service is not contained in the default installation of Keptn.
+1. The `argo-service` is not contained in the default installation of Keptn.
-To install the Argo-service, execute:
+To install the `argo-service`, execute:

     ```console
     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/argo-service/master/deploy/service.yaml
     ```

-1. The gatekeeper-service, which is installed by the default installation of Keptn, has to be removed:
+1. The `gatekeeper-service` (which is installed by the default installation of Keptn) has to be removed:

     ```console
     kubectl delete deployment gatekeeper-service-evaluation-done-distributor -n keptn